eager-hun/ui-frames/README.md

 ## Security

 Not secured yet.
-Anyways, on this level securing it would only be symbolic.
 Please use with good intent.

 ### Be warned: